dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 The organization's **Projects** tab displays summary information for all projects in an organization.

-Descriptions of the following columns may be helpful:
+You may find the following field descriptions helpful:

 *   **Monthly Usage**: Amount of solver-access time that has been consumed in the project for the month.